-In addition to the expression differences confined to well annotated regions, such as protein-coding genes, a tremendous amount of transcriptional diversity is present across tissues in intergenic and noncoding regions.
+Our RCA analysis focuses on inter-tissue differences in well annotated regions, ie genes, promotors and enhancers.
+In addition to the expression differences in protein-coding genes, a tremendous amount of transcriptional diversity is present across tissues in intergenic and noncoding regions.
 Thus, we looked at the overall level of transcriptional diversity across tissues.
 On protein-coding regions, it has been previously known that testes and lung tend to have the largest transcriptional diversity in terms of the percentage of transcribed regions (Figure SYYY sat’d for genes).
 However, when we shift to non-coding and unannotated regions, we find that brain tissues such as cortex and cerebellum do stand out to some degree in having more transcriptions than most other tissues.
 This transcriptional diversity tends to increase with the number of samples (Figure xxx sat’d).

 VI.
 QTL analysis (625)

-To understand how the genotype affects the transcriptomic and epigenetic activities in adult brain, we used the resource data to identify more interpreted association relationship data such as the quantitative trait loci (QTLs) affecting gene expression and chromatin activity.
-In particular, we calculated the association of SNPs with normalized gene expression and chromatin states (Methods) to find the quantitative trait loci associating with gene expression and epigenomic activities in adult brain, including several major categories: expression QTLs (eQTLs), chromatin QTLs (cQTLs), splicing QTLs (sQTLs) and even cell fraction QTLs.
-For the eQTLs, we adopted a standard approach and emphasized the scale of the database.
-We adhered closely to the established GTEX eQTL pipelines.
-We identified ~2M of eQTLs and ~17000 number of e-genes in DLPFC region.
-This is a conservative larger number of eQTLs than previous brain eQTL studies and reflects the very large sample size and great power we have.
+To understand how the genotype affects the transcriptomic and epigenetic activities in adult brain, we used the psychencode resource data to identify quantitative trait loci (QTLs) affecting gene expression and chromatin activity.
+In particular, we calculated the association of SNPs with normalized gene expression and chromatin states (Methods[[[** std ref]]) to find the quantitative trait loci associating with gene expression and epigenomic activities in adult brain, including several major categories: expression QTLs (eQTLs), chromatin QTLs (cQTLs), splicing QTLs (sQTLs) and even cell fraction QTLs.
+For the eQTLs, we adopted a standard approach, adhered closely to the established GTEX eQTL pipeline.
+We identified ~2M of eQTLs and ~17000 e-genes in DLPFC region.
+This is a conservative larger number of eQTLs than previous brain eQTL studies and reflects the very large sample size and statistical power we have.
 We believe it's moving close to saturating in terms of associating almost every variant with some expression modulating characteristic.
-We also applied the same QTL calculation pipeline to calculate sQTLs and identified ~10M sQTLs.
+We also applied the same QTL calculation pipeline to calculate sQTLs and identified ~10M sQTLs.[[[*check number 10M?]]

 For the cQTLs, the situation is more complicated.
-There are no established standard methods of calculating cQTLs on a large scale.
-To properly identify cQTLs, we focused on a reference set of enhancers to define the region associated with the activity of the chromatin and then look at how this activity varies.
-We used ENCODE CREs to define the consensus regions of H3K27ac marker used to calculate average signal value.
-And then we correlated this with nearby variants.
+There are no established standard methods of calculating these on a large scale.
+To properly identify cQTLs, we focused on a reference set of enhancers to define the region associated with the activity of the chromatin and then look at how this activity varies in these enhancers across individuals and then we correlated this with nearby variants.
 (See methods).
 Overall, we were able to identify ~2000 cQTLs.

 Furthermore, we are interested to see if any genotype is also associated with the single cell fractions.
 In particular, we used our QTL pipeline and identified 443 distinct SNVs whose genotypes are significantly associated with differential cell fractions across individuals; i.e., cell fraction QTLs (fQTLs).
 In total, the 443 distinct SNVs constitute 508 different fQTLs between different cell types.
 Significant fQTLs are those with associated Bonferroni-corrected p-values of no more than 0.05.
 Different cell types exhibit a great deal of heterogeneity in terms of their abundance within the set of high-confidence fQTLs.
 For instance, we identified 45, 15, and 33 significant fQTLs associated with the endothelial cells, astrocytes, and microglia, respectively, but there were no significant fQTLs that were found to be associated with oligodendrocytes.
-This suggests that these fQTLs potentially can be used to predict the cell fractions in adult brain.
 Moreover, we also identified xxx SNPs significantly associated with the gene expression changes across individual tissues unexplained by our single cell deconvolution; i.e., Y-WX (Methods).
-These SNPs are likely causing certain gene expression changes driven by unknown cell types in adult brain.